Nosto/nosto-php-sdk/README.md

 ### Sending product re-crawl requests using the Nosto API

+Note: this feature has been deprecated in favor of the create/update/delete method below.

 When a product changes in the store, stock is reduced, price is updated etc. it is recommended to send an API request to Nosto that initiates a product "re-crawl" event.
 This is done to update the recommendations including that product so that the newest information can be shown to the users on the site.